maiadx/TDE-Classifier-Continued/README.md

 The pipeline is controlled via main.py using command-line arguments.

-*--Train* the Model This will load the training data, extract features (if not cached), perform stratified cross-validation, and save the final production model to the models/ directory.
+*--Train* Train the Model This will load the training data, extract features (if not cached), perform stratified cross-validation, and save the final production model to the models/ directory.
 Bash

     `python main.py --train`

-*--predict* Generate Predictions This loads the trained model from models/ and generates a submission file for the test set in results/.
+*--predict* Generate Predictions: This loads the trained model from models/ and generates a submission file for the test set in results/.
-Bash

     `python main.py --predict`

+*--tune* Tune the hyperparameters that are used in training the model, runs tune.py from main.py.

+    `python main.py --tune`

-3. End-to-End Execution To run the full pipeline sequentially:
+To run the full pipeline sequentially:
-Bash

-python main.py --train --predict
+    `python main.py --train --predict`

 Methodology
 1. Feature Extraction Strategy